 Our partner, Culinary Backstreets: In order to create and curate this unique experience, we’ve partnered closely with Culinary Backstreets, a global guide to local eats that publishes restaurant reviews and features on local culinary culture.
 They bring these stories to life on culinary tours and special events, offered in 12 cities around the world, and have extensive international experience with all things gastronomical.

-Travelers should be reasonably fit and feel comfortable walking 2 to 4 miles each day and remaining on their feet for long periods of time.
+Travelers should feel comfortable walking between two and four miles over the course of each day and remaining on their feet for long periods of time.
 Keep in mind that Mexico City is a bustling and crowded place!

 For flights in and out of Mexico City International Airport (Aeropuerto Internacional Benito Juárez), we suggest you arrive by 3 p.m. on October 28 and depart anytime on November 2.
 We are happy to book you extra nights at the group's hotel and provide suggestions for things to do and see in the city on your own.